10 Ways to Optimize Your Lead Conversion Rate

 As I talk to marketers about their lead generation results, I often hear statements like, “We’re generating lots of leads, but they aren’t converting” or “We need to increase lead quantity” or “We need to generate more qualified leads.”
 Does this sound like you or someone you know?
 I’m going to share 10 levers you can use to improve your lead conversion right now:

-1. Shorten your follow-up time and do it personally.
+1. Shorten lead follow-up time

 The velocity of following up matters.
 When people ask for information, they expect a rapid and personal response.
 Numerous studies show that swift follow-ups increase conversion.
 Make sure your email reply has a real person’s name on it.
 Remember, people buy from people.
 The more you can humanize your lead follow-up the better.
 Use your manners.
 Read, call or email?
 That’s the question.

 2. Go beyond what they expect.

 The way you treat your leads tells them about how you’ll serve as customers (from generating interest, through nurturing and into your sales team).
 Go above and beyond, especially when it comes to those leads that fit your ideal customer profile.
 It can be things like giving them extra relevant content they didn’t expect or, if they attended a webinar, giving them a follow-up executive summary or an extra white paper that’s relevant.
 Serve them.

 3. Qualify leads with SDRs to maximize effective selling time